MohammedRaji/bloggerable/src/_docs/getting-started.md

     2. `git add .`
     3. `git commit -m "Initial commit"`
     4. Push to [GitHub](https://github.com) or other services.
-13. To release your theme, run `grunt release`, this command will compile the source and zip the root theme directory (exclude: `.git`, `.zip`, `node_modules`), you can find the zip file in the root theme directory.
+13. To release your theme, run `grunt release`, this command will compile the source and zip the root theme directory (exclude: `.git`, `.zip`, `node_modules`).
+The zip file is named using the format `[theme-name]-[theme-version].zip`, you can find the file in the root theme directory.
 14. Share or sell your theme (the zip file).
 15. You can publish the docs (`dist/docs`) to [GitHub Pages](https://pages.github.com) or other services.